Top right: LEA

 Bottom right: www.professionalwireless.com/helical/index.aspx

 Most receivers have an antenna built in, but many can accommodate a separate tripod-mounted or range pole-mounted antenna as well.
-These separate antennas with their connecting coaxial cables in standard lengths are usually available from the receiver manufacturer.
+These separate antennas sometimes require connecting coaxial cables.
 The cables are an important detail.
 The longer the cable, the more of the GPS signal is lost traveling through it.
-These connecting coaxial cables are usually at standard lengths in an effort to make sure that the impedance of the trip through the cable can be calibrated to the receiver.
+They are usually in standard lengths to make sure that the impedance of the trip through the cable can be calibrated.

 Nearly Hemispheric Coverage